 Because this video tutorial is thorough, this pattern is appropriate for a confident beginner who is ready to move from flat pieces like scarves to three dimensional awesomeness.
 Don’t worry though, you’ll be amazed at how the hexagons really do most of the work in creating the shape of this on-trend sweater.
 The skills you’ll need are double crochet, single crochet and working in the round.

 Where to Find the Free Day Date Cardigan Written Pattern

 As you crochet along with the video tutorial, you’ll need the Day Date Cardigan written pattern to reference too.
 You can find the free pattern on the blog here.
 And if you’re a visual learner, it’ll be really helpful to also have access to the stitch chart that’s contained in the ad-free PDF.
 Not only is the PDF formatted for easy printing, it includes the bonus stitch chart and schematic for extra ease in understanding the pattern.
-You can purchase it for $2.99 here.
+You can purchase it here.